SeaGL/organization/meetings/2025/20250217-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- AJ: tired, great to see you all, looking forward to the season
-- Norm: will get AJs request in, heading to vacation in Hawaii for next meeting
-- Alfredo: feels good to be here again, starting to feel more beginning stress, hopefully can make this one better, busy for next couple of weeks
-- Kim: great to see everyone, lot of work to do, hope to get most of it done
-- Chance: "we're so back", "ah s*** here we go again" (but good, not the bad way), community around organizing seagl seems pretty cool ^TM
-- Sen: OH BOY, looking forward to focussing on important community stuff
-- Salt: <3

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)